 Don’t have time to read the whole article?
 Here is a selection of our favourite tours in Playa del Carmen:

 Even though there’s plenty to do around Playa del Carmen, it is a beach town at the end of the day.
-This means it’s perfectly okay if you just want to spend all your time soaking up the sun on the beach.
+This means it’s perfectly okay if you just want to spend all your time soaking up the sun.

 The beach right in front of 5th Avenue is a nice place to spend the day, but it does get very busy!

 We’d recommend venturing a little further to experience the best of Playa del Carmen’s beaches.
-We will introduce you to Akumal and Xpu Ha beach later in top thing to do #6 and #7, but here are two more stunning white sandy beaches around Playa del Carmen:
+We will introduce you to Akumal and Xpu Ha beaches later on but here are two more stunning white sandy beaches around Playa del Carmen:

-Punta Esmeralda can be found to the North of Playa and is typically more of a local beach.
-It boasts azul shallow waters and even has a cenote located right on the beach.
+- Punta Esmeralda can be found to the North of Playa and is typically more of a local beach.
+It boasts turquoise shallow waters and even has a cenote located right on the beach.

 #2 Hop between the cenotes near Playa del Carmen

 Playa del Carmen’s location makes it a great place to visit lots of cenotes.
-If you don’t already know, cenotes are essentially a sinkhole that results from the collapse of the bedrock exposing groundwater.
+If you don’t already know, cenotes are sinkholes that result from the collapse of the bedrock exposing groundwater.
 And they’re beautiful!

 Playa has a wide selection of cave cenotes and open-air ones, giving you a variety of options to visit, but here are our top 3: